bruhtus/bruhtus.github.io/content/posts/lkmp-journey.md

 not be the case.
 The maintainer usually respond to the high priority patches first and respond to the low priority one after the high priority patches has been resolved.
 So, be patient.

+Some subsystem might have different patchwork address, like [linux-media subsystem](https://patchwork.linuxtv.org/project/linux-media/list/).
+So if the subsystem that you worked on didn't exist in the previous patchwork address, you can try to find the subsystem's patchwork on another address.

 Keep in mind that some of the subsystems did not use the patchwork, so you might not be able to check whether the maintainer is interested in your patch